michaellihs/golab/doc/golab_login.md

   -h, --help              help for login
-  -s, --host string       (required) Hostname (http://gitlab.my-domain.com) of the gitlab server -p, --password string   (optional) Password for the login -u, --username string   (required) Username for the login
+  -s, --host string       (required) Hostname (http://gitlab.my-domain.com) of the gitlab server -p, --password string   (optional) Password for the login -u, --user string       (required) Username for the login
 ```

 ### Options inherited from parent commands